 Immediate Lumpectomy Reconstruction

+One example of immediate lumpectomy reconstruction is oncoplastic surgery.
 Oncoplastic surgery combines the latest plastic surgery techniques with breast surgical oncology at the time of the lumpectomy.
-One of the options offered by oncoplastic surgery for reconstruction is to rearrange some of the remaining tissue in order to realign the nipple and areola.
-This should restore a natural appearance to the breast shape.
-The opposing breast will then be modified to create symmetry.
+An oncoplastic surgeon rearranges some of the remaining tissue in order to realign the nipple and areola.
+This procedure should restore a natural appearance to the breast shape.
+The surgeon may recommend a lift or reduction to the opposing breast to restore symmetry.

-During the lumpectomy, the plastic surgeon will perform what is called a bilateral breast reduction or lift.
+Another option is the bilateral breast reduction or lift.
 The surgeon will remove breast tissue from the cancerous breast and modify the normal breast.
 This procedure is described by John Hopkins Medicine as “an incision around the nipple and areola, a vertical incision from the nipple to the lower fold of the breast, and a horizontal incision in the fold of the breast.”

 Breast Reconstruction After Lumpectomy and Radiation

 If radiation therapy follows a lumpectomy, the type of reconstruction may be limited.
-The skin and breast can be affected by the radiation therapy in a negative way.
+Radiation damages the skin and tissue around the breast.
 The method of reconstruction will then depend on the condition of the skin.

-The effects of radiation can produce some shrinkage of the breast and contribute to some of the breast asymmetry.
-Radiation causes permanent changes to the normal breast tissue.
-While radiation does not affect all women the same way, for some women the breast can become hard.
+Radiation can cause shrinkage of the breast and contribute to breast asymmetry.
+While radiation does not affect all women the same way, for some women the breast, particularly around scar tissue, hardens.
 The breast feels much tighter, and the skin and tissue underneath are less stretchy.
-However, a surgeon may be able remove the firmness and scarring and fill the breast with fat injections or tissue taken from other areas of the body.
+To reconstruct a breast in this situation, a plastic surgeon may remove the hardened tissue and fill the breast with tissue or fat taken from other areas of the body.

-Another method that may be viable after radiation is a tissue flap.
-When transplanting healthy, non-irradiated tissue to the breast, the flap behaves more like normal tissues and the health of the surrounding tissues improves quite a bit.
-Tissue can be taken as a flap from the abdomen, the back, the rear, or even the thigh.
+- Using a Tissue Flap: When transplanting healthy, non-irradiated tissue to the breast, the flap behaves more like normal tissue.
+The non-irradiated tissue may even bring health back to some of the radiation-impacted tissue.
+The surgeon can take a donor flap from the abdomen, the back, the rear, or even the thigh.
 It is possible for reconstruction to be made totally of transplanted flap tissues.
 If there is not enough tissue available, the flap can be used with tissue expanders and implants.

 Again, because each surgical situation is different, there is no typical approach to reconstruction after a lumpectomy or with or without radiation.
 The surgeon will personalize the surgery based on previous treatments, goals and expected outcome.